ralphsawaya/ovh/MongoDoc/mongodb_02_Best_practise_to_implement _your_first_mongoDB_instance/guide.en-gb.md

 You can also use the UI with Compass to execute the aggregation pipeline.

 ![alt text](./images/compassAggregation.png)

+## MongoDB Developer Best Practices

+### Data Modeling and Design Patterns

+- **Understand Your Application Requirements**: Start by thoroughly understanding the application requirements and how data will be accessed.
+This helps in designing schemas that meet performance and scalability needs.

+- **Use Schema Design Patterns**: Utilize common [schema design patterns](https://www.mongodb.com/blog/post/building-with-patterns-a-summary) like the **Bucket Pattern**, **Outlier Pattern**, and **Subset Pattern** to handle large datasets efficiently.
+Each pattern has specific use cases:
+  - **Bucket Pattern**: Ideal for time-series data, this pattern groups related data into buckets to reduce the number of documents and improve query performance.
+  - **Outlier Pattern**: Manage outliers separately to maintain efficient indexing and querying for the majority of your data.
+  - **Subset Pattern**: Break down large datasets into manageable subsets to enhance performance and maintainability.

+- **Avoid Schema Design Anti-Patterns**: Be aware of and avoid common [schema design anti-patterns](https://www.mongodb.com/developer/products/mongodb/schema-design-anti-pattern-summary/) such as:
+  - **Massive Arrays**: Arrays with large numbers of elements can lead to inefficient querying and increased memory usage.
+  - **Overly Deeply Nested Documents**: Deeply nested documents can complicate queries and degrade performance.
+Instead, consider flattening your data structure or using references.
+  - **Monolithic Collections**: Avoid storing unrelated data in a single collection, which can lead to inefficient indexing and querying.

+- **Leverage Document Validation**: Use MongoDB’s [schema validation](https://www.mongodb.com/docs/manual/core/schema-validation/#schema-validation) to enforce data integrity and ensure that documents adhere to a defined structure.

+### Indexing

+- **Create Indexes Based on Query Patterns**: Analyze your query patterns and create indexes that support the most frequent and performance-critical queries.
+Use [compound indexes](https://www.mongodb.com/docs/manual/core/indexes/index-types/index-compound/#compound-indexes) where multiple fields are queried together.

+- **Use Covered Queries**: Design [indexes that cover the fields](https://www.mongodb.com/docs/manual/core/query-optimization/#covered-query) required by your queries.
+This allows MongoDB to satisfy the query using only the index, without scanning the documents, leading to significant performance improvements.

+- **Optimize Index Size**: Regularly monitor and optimize the size of your indexes.
+Use MongoDB’s built-in tools to calculate the total index size and ensure it fits within the available RAM to avoid excessive disk I/O.

+- **Avoid Over-Indexing**: While indexes improve query performance, too many indexes can degrade write performance and increase storage requirements.
+Only create indexes that are necessary for your application’s queries.

+- **Use TTL Indexes for Expiring Data**: For data that needs to expire after a certain period, such as session information or logs, use [TTL (Time-To-Live) indexes](https://www.mongodb.com/docs/manual/core/index-ttl/#ttl-indexes).
+This helps in automatically removing expired data and maintaining an efficient dataset.

+### Monitoring

+- **Implement Comprehensive Monitoring**: Utilize MongoDB’s monitoring tools, such as MongoDB Atlas, Ops Manager, or third-party monitoring solutions, to continuously monitor database performance, resource utilization, and operational metrics.

+- **Set Up Alerts**: Configure alerts for key performance indicators such as high CPU usage, memory consumption, disk I/O, and slow queries.
+This enables proactive management and quick resolution of potential issues.

+- **Analyze Query Performance**: Regularly review and analyze query performance using tools like the MongoDB Profiler and explain plans.
+Identify and optimize slow queries to ensure efficient data retrieval.

+- **Monitor Index Performance**: Keep track of index usage statistics to identify unused or underutilized indexes.
+Remove or optimize these indexes to maintain optimal performance.

+- **Plan for Backups and Disaster Recovery**: Ensure regular backups are scheduled and tested.
+Utilize MongoDB’s backup tools to create consistent and reliable backups, and have a well-defined disaster recovery plan in place.

+By following these best practices, developers can design efficient and scalable MongoDB databases that meet the performance and operational needs of their applications.

 ## We want your feedback!